 What is the Confirming Nursing Practice (CNP) process?

-The CRNS recognizes that RNs and NPs are engaged in a multitude of services and activities.
-CNP is a regulatory process whereby the registrant confirms the activity or service that they provide meets all of the legislative requirements and definitions of RN or NP practice.
+Confirming Nursing Practice (CNP) is a regulatory process whereby the registrant confirms the activity or service they provide meets legislative requirements and the definition of RN or NP practice.

 • include the RN or NP practice hours worked in the role towards licensure;